Command Line#

 pyiron ls -s finished -i 1d5h

-• pyiron rm Delete jobs and whole projects from the database and the file system.
-If you simply rm jobs and projects they are still in the database and can lead to confusion on pyiron’s part.
+jobs and projects they are still in the database and can lead to confusion on pyiron’s part.pyiron wrapper